M30-IR Master's Thesis

 - If the student has conducted fieldwork and gathered primary data, practical experience will have been gained in assessing sources and collecting data in the field, in addition to analysis and presentation of research results.

 - The student will have gained experience in processing feedback and can critically reflect on the results of the research and the working process.

 2. Writing research proposal: As part of the compulsory methods course (EDS312), students are introduced to developing a research proposal.
 The supervisor approves the research proposal.
 Deadline for sumbission of research proposal in the learning platform is: 30 June (2nd semester of master program).

 Optional: Students may conduct field work.
 It is recommended to conduct field work in the autumn semester, i.e. year two of the master degree programme.

 Supervision: Each student is entitled to 30 hours of supervision for a 30 ECTS master thesis.
 Students sign a contract with the supervisor.
 The supervisory relationship is guided by the contract as well as common understandings for supervisory responsibility.
 Writing a research proposal is an integral part of the thesis process and its supervision.
 The student has a responsibility to stay in touch with the supervisor.
 The main supervisor should be a Noragric staff member.
-A co-supervisor from another department of NMBU or at another university may be arranged, following application and subject to approval by the programme leader of the master program in International Relations.
-The student submits signed contract to supervisor and a copy to study administration together with a research proposal on 30 June.
+A co-supervisor from another department at NMBU or at another university may be arranged, following application and subject to approval by the programme leader of the master program in International Relations.
+The student submits a signed supervisory contract to the supervisor and a copy to the study administration together with a research proposal.

 Research proposal submitted to supervisor by 30 June (end of first year of MA-studies).